SapphireLab/Sapphire-TTS-Collection/Surveys/2024.10.24_A_Survey_on_Speech_Large_Language_Models_17P/Main.md

 In this stage, researchers currently tend to directly use the final layer output of the encoder.
 The current mainstream approach is to extract the output of the final layer of the encoder as the primary source of audio modality information.
 However, there are other various alternative methods available.
-For instance, some approaches involve using intermediate layer outputs to capture more granular features~\cite{yang2021superb}.
+For instance, some approaches involve using intermediate layer outputs to capture more granular features [^39]~\cite{yang2021superb}.
-Others apply attention mechanisms to emphasize relevant parts of the audio signal~\cite{chen2022wavlm}.
+Others apply attention mechanisms to emphasize relevant parts of the audio signal ([WavLM](../../Models/SpeechRepresentation/2021.10.26_WavLM.md)[^40]).

 ### 4.2.Audio and Text Connection